 We all know about new Start Screen present in Windows 8 and later which shows live tiles of built-in and installed programs.
 It also shows various useful tiles such as weather, RSS feed, etc. Microsoft has replaced old Start Menu with this new Start Screen in Windows 8.

 If you want to pin new items to Start Screen, you can pin it by right-clicking on the desired item and select "Pin to Start" option.
 But this option is not available for all items.
 The "Pin to Start" option is available for folders but its not available for all files and shortcuts.
 Many times you might need to pin an important document, text file or a shortcut to Start Screen.
 In such situations, you can take help of this tutorial.

-In this tutorial, we'll tell you 3 simple ways to pin anything to Windows 8 and later Start Screen whether its a file, folder or a shortcut:
+In this tutorial, we'll tell you a very easy and simple way to pin anything to Windows 8 and later Start Screen whether its a file, folder or a shortcut:

 1. First of all right-click on the file which you want to pin to Start Screen and select "Create shortcut" option to create a shortcut of the file.